flammie/flammie.github.io/chatgpt-is-a-drunk-dude.markdown

 the internet or hallucinated in your language learning material or school helper.
 It scares me to think that so many people trust in chatGPT's stories what kind of a generation will we have when these people grow up...

+If you want to understand how bad chat gpt is, if you are an expert in anything, it is very easy to ask questions about your expertise that likely haven't been talked about that much in reddit, stack exchange or other things where chat gpt sources its materials.
+For me it's Obviously grammars of Uralic languages, even easy things like Finnish, I can ask a question that most Finnish speakers without specific education in linguistics could probably answer, like how to inflect this tricky word, what is the grammatically correct way of using some expression and it will fail quite fast.
+If your expertise is pokemon cards or 1970's french progressive rock, it doesn't matter, anything that's beyond information that is repeated weekly or monthly on social media chatgpt will eventually reveal its lack of actual knowledge.
+Or one thing I like to do is, "where should a millennial queer metalhead visiting my hometown of asswards backwateria in West Brutopia go on a holiday there?"
+There's like a 100 % chance you'll get hallucinations as a reply.